adbar/toponyms/README.md

    1. Extraction of place names (work in progress! stable version only)
    2. Preparation of data from [Geonames](http://www.geonames.org/) (used as a fallback)

-* Curated registers containing place names released under [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, 2016 versions, update pending
+* Curated registers containing place names released under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, 2016 versions, *update pending*
    1. Manually curated historical lists: continental, state, and region levels
    2. Semi-automatically completed list: cities and towns
    3. Data gathered from Wikipedia (CC-BY license), *to be cleared and uploaded*